Blog

 8 Audio Guide App Examples to Inspire You

 Audio guide apps help your visitors make the most of their experience by providing them with an audio tour of your museum, historic site, or landmark.
-With a guide app, you can provide your visitors with a self-guided tour that is packed with information and interesting facts about your destination.

-You can include videos, images, and text in your app.
 However, audio content reigns supreme because visitors can listen to your content while walking or driving.
 Audio also offers the opportunity to create an immersive experience with voice actors, rich details, and audio effects.

 From audio tours of world-famous museums to self-guided walking tours of historic landmarks, these audio guide app examples are sure to give you some great ideas for your next project.

-Museums & Galleries
+Audio Guide App Examples for Museums & Galleries

 Audio guide apps are great for museums and art galleries, because they can provide multi-language context into the pieces on display.

-1. Walt Disney Family Museum
+Walt Disney Family Museum

-The Walt Disney Family Museum app
+The Walt Disney Family Museum App built with STQRY.

 The Walt Disney Family Museum contains objects from Walt Disney’s life.
 The audio guide walks visitors through the story of how he came up with the Mickey Mouse character and built one of the most recognizable brands in the world.

-The Walt Disney Family Museum
+—Tracie Timmer, Senior Public Programs Coordinator of The Walt Disney Family Museum

-Tacoma Art Museum app
+The Tacoma Art Museum App built with STQRY.

 The Tacoma Art Museum offers multiple guided audio tours, including one on Dale Chihuly’s blow glass artwork.
 The audio content focuses on what inspires him and his artistic process.